-The Sunshine State Dropdown content takes great pride in its 600 or so miles of beautiful beaches.
+The Sunshine State takes great pride in its 600 or so miles of beautiful beaches.
 Thanks to a year-round mild-climate – sub-tropical in the south – these mesmerizing white sands make Florida prime beach territory.

 From east to west, here’s our pick of the best beaches in Florida.

 Miami’s most exciting area, South Beach, which occupies the southernmost three miles of Miami Beach is the natural place to start this list.
 Filled with pastel-coloured Art Deco buildings, up-and-coming art galleries, modish diners and suntanned beach addicts, it’s often celebrated as one of the hippest places in the world.
 Socially, South Beach has an unbeatable buzz.
 Here, Latin, black and white cultures happily collide, gay and straight tourists soak up the sun together, and Cuban cafés and chic boutiques sit side by side.
 Though elsewhere Miami’s cultural schizophrenia may cause friction, here it’s at its riotous, cocktail-clinking best.
 Try to turn in early one night and wake up for an early-morning stroll– the lucid white light and wave-lapped tranquillity are striking.